Manchurian hare

-The Manchurian hare (Lepus mandshuricus) is a species of hare found in northeastern China and Russia, the Amur River basin, and the higher mountains of northern North Korea.
-It lives in forests and the IUCN has assessed its conservation status as being of "least concern".
+The Manchurian hare (Lepus mandshuricus) is a species of mammal in the family Leporidae found in northeastern China and Russia, the Amur River basin, and possibly the mountains of northern North Korea.
+In contrast to other hares, it lives in forests and takes to closed shelters to rest and escape predators.
+It is similar in appearance to and was once considered a subspecies of the Japanese hare, but its closest genetic relatives are the Korean and Cape hares.